ufal/npfl129/exam/questions.md

 - Write down how is $p(C_k | \boldsymbol x)$ approximated in a Naive Bayes classifier, and explicitly state the Naive Bayes assumption.
 [5]

-- Considering a Gaussian naive Bayes, describe how are $p(x_i | C_k$ modeled
+- Considering a Gaussian naive Bayes, describe how are $p(x_i | C_k)$ modeled
-  (what distribution, which parameters) and how we estimate it during fitting.
+  (what distribution and which parameters does it have) and how we estimate it during fitting.
 [5]

-- Considering a Multinomial naive Bayes, describe how are $p(\boldsymbol x | C_k$ modeled (what distribution, which parameters) and how we estimate it during fitting.
+- Considering a Multinomial naive Bayes, describe how are
+  $p(\boldsymbol x | C_k)$ modeled (what distribution and which parameters does it have) and how we estimate it during fitting.
 [5]

-- Considering a Bernoulli naive Bayes, describe how are $p(x_i | C_k$ modeled
+- Considering a Bernoulli naive Bayes, describe how are $p(x_i | C_k)$ modeled
-  (what distribution, which parameters) and how we estimate it during fitting.
+  (what distribution and which parameters does it have) and how we estimate it during fitting.
 [5]

 ####Questions@: ,Lecture 9 Questions
 - Prove that independent variables are uncorrelated.
 [5]